 The first and only store of its kind, Bambu Batu of San Luis Obispo opened in 2006, with a room full of bamboo tables and bar stools, a stack of bamboo t-shirts, and a patio full of Phyllostachys.
 Today we live as Digital Nomads, continuing to run our website and provide an amazing wealth of bamboo knowledge on our blog.

 The shop in downtown SLO may have closed, but the spirit lives on.
 And the webstore continues to operate.
 Our most popular treasures include the sumptuous bamboo sheets and towels, and our deliciously soft natural bamboo socks and underwear for men and women.

 About the author

-For nearly two decades we have been advancing the cause of natural, renewable resources through activism, education and commerce.
-Now, at Bambu Batu, we strive to inform the public about the amazing properties of bamboo as an abundant and viable alternative, as well as provide an outlet where conscious consumers can support the kind of sustainable, local and ethical economy they believe in.
+For over two decades, we have been advancing the cause of natural, renewable resources through activism, education and commerce.
+Sustainability is way more than just a selling point.
+For us, it’s a way of life.
+It’s how we get around, how we shop for groceries and how we raise our children.
+At Bambu Batu, we strive to inform the public about the amazing properties of bamboo as an abundant resource and a life-giving alternative, as well as provide a platform where conscious consumers can support the kind of sustainable, local and ethical economy they believe in.